openwebdocs/owd-website/content/posts/writing-day-wtd-portland-2022.md

 ### Fixing sidebars

 On MDN sidebars are added to pages using macros.
-We made a list of all the pages under https://developer.mozilla.org/en-US/docs/Web/API that were missing a sidebar, and asked attendees to add the correct macro call.
+We made a list of all the pages under [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) that were missing a sidebar, and asked attendees to add the correct macro call.
 This amounted to about 50 pages.

 ## On the day